tomMoulard/fail2ban/README.md

  - `enabled`: allow to enable or disable the plugin (must be set to `true` to enable the plugin).
  - `urlregexp`: a regexp list to block / allow requests with regexps on the url
+ - `statuscode`: a comma separated list of status code (or range of status codes) to consider as a failed request.

 #### URL Regexp
 Urlregexp are used to defined witch part of your website will be either